Wandering the web I found this interesting article I want to share with you all. A post to remeber that not everywhere the summer is at the end.

 Skellig Michael (Ireland) – Janet Newenham of Journalist On The Run

 Skellig Michael is the most incredible island I have ever been to.
 The island is very remote, located 11km off the West coast of Ireland, and is one of the oldest settlements in Ireland, dating back to the 6th century when a Christian Monastery was built there.
 It is now a UNESCO World Heritage site and home to thousands of Atlantic Puffins which you can photograph up close.

 Cozumel (Mexico) – Lance and Laura of Travel Addicts

-Off the coast of Mexico is the island of Cozumel, probably the most beautiful Island we’ve ever visited.
-A large island with a storied Mayan past, the real beauty of Cozumel comes under the water – it is part of world’s second longest barrier reef system and is the place for world-class scuba diving and snorkeling.
+Off the coast of Mexico is the island of Cozumel, probably the most beautiful island we’ve ever visited.
+A large island with a storied Mayan past, the real beauty of Cozumel comes under the water – it is part of the world’s second-longest barrier reef system and is the place for world-class scuba diving and snorkeling.
 The island features the best drift diving anywhere in the world!

 Zanzibar (Tanzania) – Alana and Matt of Great Big Globe

 Zanzibar, also known as Spice Island, is located off the coast of Tanzania.
 It’s home to the whitest sand and bluest water we have ever seen.
 There are plenty of opportunities for scuba diving, snorkeling, and dolphin watching.
 Plus, Zanzibar is one of the few places in the world where saffron is produced!